 As used in these Rules, unless otherwise specifically indicated, “Play” or “Bet” includes Lotto America Plays.
 “All Star Bonus Multiplier Plays” are separately described in Part III of these Rules.

-“Play Slip” or “Bet Slip” means a physical or electronic means by which a player communicates their intended play selection to the retailer as defined and approved by the Selling Lottery.
+“Play Slip” or “Bet Slip” means a physical or electronic means by which a player communicates their intended Play selection to the retailer as defined and approved by the Selling Lottery.

 “Product Group” or “the Group” means a group of lotteries that has joined together to offer a product pursuant to the terms of the Multi-State Lottery Agreement and the Product Group’s own rules.